 - Informal presentation of FLC “project”

 - Concluding lunch colloquium

 - Where do you see significant intersection(s) between this “character and virtue” focus and a course you teach or some aspect of your pedagogy?
 (To illustrate the intersection(s), you may want to share a course syllabus or a learning activity description to which the content of the readings and discussion could be applied).

 - In what ways does your academic discipline engage topics of character, virtue, ethics, and human flourishing?
-How do you currently engage these topics in the course and/or intend to enhance the engagement with these topics in the course in the future?
+How do you currently engage these topics in a course and/or why do you see a possible need to enhance the engagement with these topics in the course?
 (500 words maximum)

-Please submit application materials in an attachment to email@example.com
+Please submit this letter of interest as an attachment to email@example.com.